mmosmond/sparg-ms/README.md

 # sparg-ms
 Code for "Estimating dispersal rates and locating genetic ancestors with genome-wide genealogies" by Osmond &amp; Coop.

+The code to create the data and make the plots is in simulations/ and athaliana/.
+We do not include the data here but include the final plots in manuscript/.

-See https://github.com/mmosmond/sparg for the Python package.
+See https://github.com/mmosmond/sparg for the most up to date version of the Python package, 'sparg'.